Build Desktop Apps With Kotlin And Jetpack Compose For Desktop

 src/main/kotlin/main.kt

-Open the terminal from the project's root, and launch:
+Open the terminal from the project's root directory, and launch:

 gradlew run